alphagov/wcag-primer/source/documentation/index.md

 * 2.5.6 Concurrent Input Mechanisms (AAA)
 * 4.1.3 Status Messages (AA)

 This primer will only focus on new A and AA success criteria.
+[All AAA criteria can be viewed on the W3 website](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_customize&levels=a%2Caa).
+They aren't included in this primer because you don't need to comply AAA criteria for the Public Body Accessibility Regulations.

 #### Numbering changes in WCAG 2.1